ggnmstr/extrema/README.md

 # extrema - EXTension REsource MAnagement in PostgreSQL

-This extension allows user to limit other extensions usage of resources (currently, only CPU, RAM and VmSwap) by adding them to corresponding cgroups.
+This extension allows user to limit other extensions usage of resources (currently, only CPU, RAM, VmSwap and cpuset) by adding them to corresponding cgroups.
 These limitations can be easily configured using PostgreSQL's GUC mechanism.

 Currently it only supports extensions that are in *shared_preload_libraries*, the extension is also designed to be in *shared_preload_libraries*, also it works **ONLY** with cgroup v2.

 It relies on a hook that is executed by Postmaster when it registers bgworker.
 Currently extension ships with a patch that adds required hook.

+## OOM Killer warning

+Extrema allows user to limit extensions' bgworkers both RAM and VmSwap usage.

+However, whenever any process of PostgreSQL gets killed (including extensions' bgworkers), **ALL** other PostgreSQL processes (excluding *postmaster*) are restarted, which may lead to perfomance struggling and other problems.

 ## Installation